 - 56% of the sites that sell compatibility-dependent products fail to interlink these on their product pages, making it next to impossible for users to find compatible products.

 A crucial takeaway from this benchmark and usability study of mobile e-commerce as well as our other studies devoted to desktop navigation and search, is that a poor-performing product finding experience will often aesthetically look just as good as a high-performing one.
 This is due to the non-visible nature of most of the high-impact factors in product finding usability.

 This is actually great news because competitors have a hard time copying non-visible factors.
-Therefore investments in properly evaluating, testing and improving your mobile product finding experience can lead to a significant and lasting competitive advantage because they cannot easily be piggybacked upon.
+Therefore investments in properly evaluating, testing and improving your mobile product finding experience can lead to a significant and lasting UX competitive advantage because they cannot easily be piggybacked upon.

 Furthermore, while several of the core product finding components are more severe in a mobile context, many of them are actually platform agnostic.
 Investments in optimizing the on-site search capabilities or in improving product tagging are directly transferable to other platforms, and can therefore be utilized to benefit desktop, tablet, and mobile users alike.